Royal Canadian Marine Search and Rescue Station 12 – Halfmoon Bay

-RCM-SAR Station 12 Halfmoon Bay consists of over 30 volunteers from the Sunshine Coast.
+RCM-SAR Station 12 Halfmoon Bay consists of 23 volunteers from the Sunshine Coast.

-Station 12 participates in resolving more than 35 marine SAR incidents that occur on the coast every year.
-Our team dedicated over 3000 volunteer hours last year.
+Station 12 participates in resolving anywhere from 15-35 marine SAR incidents that occur on the coast every year.
+Our team dedicated over 1200 volunteer hours last year.
 Either as the principal resource, or as an additional response unit we are here to help.
 We also assist the Canadian Coast Guard (CCG) and provide Pleasure Craft Safety Checks to mariners within our community.

 Help us help others.

 A large portion of our funding comes from the community.
 Your donations are key in training our team to the highest standards and outfitting them in the best safety gear.
 We take pride in our track record of a fiscally responsible not for profit organization.

 2024 FUNDRAISER More Details

 Thursday April 25th, 2024 at the Lighthouse Pub, Sechelt from 5pm until 9pm.

 Silent Auction to help raise funds for RCMSAR Station 12.
 “Saving Lives on the Water”.

 Entry by $35 ticket to include a “beer & burger”

 Area of Responsibility